KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/koreader.md

 ## Credits

-- Written by Bucks, re-designed to Fluent Style with ntindle and adapted from the [official KOReader Github installation page](https://github.com/koreader/koreader/wiki/Installation-on-Kindle-devices#err-there-are-four-kindle-packages-to-choose-from-which-do-i-pick)
+- Written by Bundlerocks, re-designed to Fluent Style with ntindle and adapted from the [official KOReader Github installation page](https://github.com/koreader/koreader/wiki/Installation-on-Kindle-devices#err-there-are-four-kindle-packages-to-choose-from-which-do-i-pick)